 People save money to become happy.
 They want to feel good.
-Feeling good entails healthy eating and being able to access other basic needs in life.
+Feeling good entails healthy eating and the ability to access other basic needs in life.

 #3 – Emergencies.

 People save money for emergencies.
 Life is full of challenges, surprises and unexpected happenings.
 One has to be prepared to tackle them.
-One has to anticipate them so that when they happen, it’s easy to adapt to them and continue to live well.
+One has to anticipate them so that it’s easy to adapt to them and continue to live well.

 One of the best practices in financial literacy is the ability to save money.
-If you make money and spend it all without any coin kept, you will never develop.
-To save money, you don’t need to be a significant income earner.
+You will never develop if you make money and spend it all without saving any coin.
+But you don’t need to be a significant income earner to save money.
 You can save money even if you earn little.
 Every youth should embrace a culture of saving.
-Think saving money to have a brighter future in your life.
+Think about saving money to have a brighter future in your life.

-The lesson I have learnt from successful entrepreneurs is that they all have saved money.
+I have learnt from successful entrepreneurs that they all have saved money.
 They now have significant investments.
 Saving has a direct relationship with them.
 Saving entails forgoing certain things you would love to spend your money on to feel good.
-It involves learning different ways of how to retain cash in your pockets.
+It involves learning different ways how to retain cash in your pockets.

 Most youth like enjoying life.
 Yes, it’s human to enjoy life.
-But this should be done cautiously.
+But you should do this cautiously.
 As already said, spending on luxuries has made it difficult for most people to save money.
 Postpone spending on luxuries and save!
-When you have accumulated enough assets from which you earn enough money, you may then spend on luxuries.
+You can spend on them when you have accumulated enough assets from which you earn enough money.

 Additionally, Dave Ramsey said: “You must gain control over your money, or the lack of it will forever control you.”
 If you don’t control yourself and save now for future developments, you’ll live in the perpetual scarcity of money throughout your life.

 Wealthy people rarely spend money luxuriously.
-One day, one of the world’s richest men in the USA, was asked by a waitress in a specific hotel where he frequented for lunch that: “Why do you give a tip of $20 when your son gives us a tip of $200?”
-The rich man answered that his son gave a bigger tip than him (the rich man) because he was a rich man’s son.
+One day, a waitress in a specific hotel asked one of the wealthiest men in the USA, “Why do you give a tip of $20 when your son gives us a tip of $200?”
+The rich man answered that his son gave a bigger tip than him (the wealthy guy) because he was a rich man’s son.
 But he, himself, was a son of a poor man.

 This rich man worked hard to become rich.
 He knows well the steep road he walked to riches.
 Therefore, he could not spend money luxuriously like his son, who found himself born to a rich man.
 He was spending money from his father, not his own hard-earned money.

-When you earn money, avoid spending it like that rich man’s son because one day, you won’t have it.
+Avoid spending money when you earn it like that rich man’s son because one day, you won’t have it.
 You have to work for yourself to attain financial freedom.
 Learn to save money!
-Don’t be like those people Zig Ziegler talks about when he says that: “The rich people have small TVs and big libraries, and poor people have small libraries and big TVs”.
+Don’t be like those people Zig Ziegler talks about when he says: “The rich people have small TVs and big libraries, and poor people have small libraries and big TVs”.

-To effectively fulfil your plan, you need to record your income and expenditure.
+Record your income and expenditure to fulfil your plan effectively.
 You can do this in your diary.
 It helps you to achieve your dream.
-With a plan, you will be able to save money daily, weekly and monthly.
+With proper planning, you can save money daily, weekly and monthly.

 Never be tempted to save money at home.
 Money saved and kept at home is susceptible to risks like theft.
 Besides, it’s easy to use it any time a need arises.

-As a matter of principle, when you save money, keep it where you cannot easily access it.
+As a matter of principle, keep it where you cannot easily access it.
 Ugandans are fond of saving money on their mobile phone.
 That’s like keeping it at home because anytime you spend it.
-There are several money-saving options, but for this article, let me share with you only two of them:
+There are several money-saving options, but for this article, let me share with you only two of them.

 • Open a Savings Account or a Fixed Deposit Account.

 Banks nowadays offer tailor-designed savings accounts.
-It’s highly recommended to open a bank account and to keep your savings there.
+It’s highly recommendable to open a bank account and keep your savings there.
 You can fix some of the saved money to earn more significant interest on a fixed deposit account.